Depression can take a lot out of us. Sometimes, it takes so much out of us, we begin to not feel anymore. This is the monster of depression.

 It is said that if your mother or father has depression, you have a higher likelihood of falling into the same category.
 Harvard Health tells us that there is a three percent higher likelihood at most, which isn’t too much, but it is significant.

 Simply put, genes will affect how our brain functions.
 Chemically imbalanced brain functions are related to genes.
 Therefore, it can be caused by genes.

 If you have ever lost a loved one or a friend, you know that terrible feeling you have from losing them in your life.
 Other stresses can also cause this feeling.
-These include losing a job, getting a divorce, financial woes, and anything you can think of.
+These include workplace depression, losing a job, getting a divorce, financial woes, and anything you can think of.